-How do I use Universal Clipboard on my iPhone or iPad?
-Just copy and paste per usual.
+How to use Universal Clipboard on your iPhone or iPad

 Universal Clipboard was introduced with iOS 10: It hooks in with Apple's Continuity and Handoff cross-device framework to let you copy and paste links, images, and files between your iPhone and your Mac when they're in proximity to one another.